KyleRoss/goodfuckingcall.com/README.md

 #### Phrase Rules

 1. Should be hilarious and sound right when adding "Good fucking call, bro..." at the end of it.
 2. Should be within 1 to 20 words max (unless it's really good).
+Try to keep it all one one line (no line breaks).
 3. Should not include identifiable information (ex. phone number, addresses, credit card numbers, etc.)
 4. Should not be racist or offensive, but can contain swears.
 5. Make sure it fits within the category in which you are adding it to.